pieroproietti/penguins-eggs-book/chapter-1.md

 including user data, all rolled into a bootable ISO.
 Using Penguins\' Eggs simplifies these tasks and gives you full control over the content and distribution of your custom Linux environments.
-To learn more, explore the official Penguins' eggs website and its community resources
+To learn more, explore the official [Penguins' eggs website](https://penguins-eggs.net) and its community resources

-[]{dir="rtl"}Penguins' eggs takes the complexity out of remastering Linux systems.
+Penguins' eggs takes the complexity out of remastering Linux systems.
 It offers a user-friendly interface with powerful features, making customization and distribution a breeze.
-The tool works across various systems based on Debian, Ubuntu, Arch Linux, and Manjaro.
+The tool works across various systems based on Debian, Devuan, Ubuntu, Arch Linux, and Manjaro.

 This means you can create live ISOs tailored to your specific needs, no matter your preferred base distro.
 Penguins' eggs also supports derivatives of these popular distributions, giving you even more options.
-Here\'s the real benefit: you can not only preserve your current system setup and applications but also easily share them with others.
+Here's the real benefit: you can not only preserve your current system setup and applications but also easily share them with others.

 Penguins' eggs cleverly removes user and system data from the ISOs it creates.
 This ensures a clean starting point for new users, while still allowing you to curate a unique Linux experience for them.

-# Why Penguins-eggs?
+# Why penguins' eggs?

-Penguins**-**eggs is a versatile tool that offers an array of features and benefits for Linux users.
-Whether you want to create an installable ISO from your current Linux system or explore various customization options, Penguins**-**eggs has got you covered.
-To get started with Penguins**-**eggs, you\'ll need to install it on your Linux distribution.
+eggs is a versatile tool that offers an array of features and benefits for Linux users.
+Whether you want to create an installable ISO from your current Linux system or explore various customization options, penguins-eggs has got you covered.
+To get started with penguins-eggs, you\'ll need to install it on your Linux distribution.
 The tool supports a wide range of Linux distributions and their major derivatives, including Arch, Debian, Devuan, Manjaro, Ubuntu, and more.
 Additionally, you can easily add support for